Converting videos to HLS and MPEG-DASH with Rust

 Integrating FFmpeg with Rust

-crate to interact with FFmpeg.
-First, let's create a simple function to
+crate to interface with FFmpeg.
+Start by creating a function to initialize

 use anyhow::Result;